allen048/credit-risk-classification/README.md

 # Credit Risk Analysis

-## An Overview of the analysis:
+## An Overview of the Analysis:

-The purpose of this analysis is to build a machine learning model that can help predict credit risk.
-By leveraging historical lending activity data from a peer-to-peer lending services company, we aim to identify the creditworthiness of borrowers.
-This project entails preprocessing data, splitting it into training and testing sets, and then implementing a logistic regression model to classify the risk associated with the loan status.
+The objective of this analysis is to use Supervised Machine Learning to create a model to evaluate loan risk.
+We will use a dataset of historical lending activity from a peer-to-peer lending services company to create a model that can pinpoint the creditworthiness of borrowers.
+This assignment involves Splitting the Data into Training and Testing Sets, Creating a Logistic Regression Model with the Original Data and Writing a Credit Risk Analysis Report.

+## The Results: